Freedium-cfd/web/README.md

 ## TODO:
  - Add support for embed link preview & iframe support
  - Introducing Freedium as a fully functional open source frontend for Medium.com!
- - New main page with statistics and most interesting Medium posts
- - Add ADs
- - Porting some parts to Golang
+ - Speed up with Cython